-This recipe for Pumpkin Pasta is a great way to sneak in an extra serving of vegetables at dinner time.
+This recipe for Pumpkin Pasta is a great way to sneak in an extra serving of vegetables at dinner.
 The sweetness of the pumpkin makes a nice change from marinara sauce, and some kids who think they only like buttered noodles will fall for this delicious sauce.
 The pumpkin even colors the noodles orange, which is sure to be a Halloween hit.

 9. Pumpkin Oatmeal

 This recipe for Pumpkin Oatmeal is a yummy way to add a hint of fall into your little one’s breakfast.
-With the naturally sweet pumpkin and a hint of cinnamon, this makes a quick, easy, delicious, and nutritious breakfast for the whole family.
+With the naturally sweet pumpkin and a hint of cinnamon, this makes for a quick, easy, delicious, and nutritious breakfast for the whole family.

 10. Easy Pumpkin Brownies

 People cannot live on pumpkin alone.
 So if you crave a little chocolate but want to sneak in some fall flavor (as well as pumpkin's nutrient punch), this pumpkin brownie recipe is perfect.
 With just two ingredients, kids can even whip these up without any help from grown-ups.